Mazid2003/Blood-Donation-App-Using-Mern-Stack/README.md

 Docker (If you want to containerize the app)

+**Dependencies file**

+The repo consists of Dependency file where the requirements of the project are present.

 **⚡ Future Enhancements (Optional)**

 ✨ Real-time chat using Socket.io (For direct donor-needy communication)✨ Google Maps API (For location-based donor search)✨ Twilio or Firebase Cloud Messaging (FCM) (For SMS/Push Notifications)